Please click below to view answers to Frequently Asked Questions (FAQs) for complainants and respondents.

 Do you advocate for one party or the other?

 No, OAE staff are neutral fact finders.
-We do not advocate for either side of the matter.
+We do not advocate on behalf of either side of the matter.

 Can I bring someone with me to meetings with your office?